StanislavaFilonova/StanislavaFilonova/README.md

-- 👋 Hi, I’m @StanislavaFilonova
+- 👋 Hi, I’m Stanislava Filonova
 - 👀 I’m interested in programming, knowing some new features and, of course, some travelling.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on company which works with music or films.
-- 📫 How to reach me: write me in LinkedIn: <linkedin.com/in/stanislava-filonova-15735b226>
+- 📫 How to reach me: write me in [LinkedIn] (linkedin.com/in/stanislava-filonova-15735b226).

 <!---
 StanislavaFilonova/StanislavaFilonova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.